 Your cart is currently empty!

-The 5 Pitfalls of Buying LED and Fixing Bad LED Purchases
+Pitfalls of Buying LED: Avoid Bad Purchases

+Many commercial and industrial facility owners are thinking about replacing their Metal Halide lighting or converting fluorescent to LED.
 When you upgrade your lighting system to LED, there are many options.
 Some are riskier than others.
 Here are some of the pitfalls to avoid when making your purchase.
 The second part of this post relates to those who have made those mistakes, and what they can do.
 More of our business comes from customers who have bad lights and have been abandoned by their supplier.
 We will list some of the more common problems we see and what the potential fix is.

 Common Pitfalls of Buying LED

-Pitfall #1: Buying old product
+Pitfall #1: Buying Old Product

 It’s a well known technique that manufacturers dump old product on large eCommerce websites.
 It’s a good way for them to get rid of old inventory.
 It’s good for them but horrible for you.
 Think of the LED industry as the computer industry.